-3.1.1 Impairment of property, plant and equipment and intangible assets
+3.1.1 Impairment of property, plant and equipment

-Property, plant and equipment and intangible assets are reviewed for impairment whenever there is any indication that the assets are impaired.
+Property, plant and equipment are reviewed for impairment whenever there is any indication that the assets are impaired.
 If any such indication exists, the recoverable amount (i.e. higher of the fair value less cost to sell and value in use) of the assets is estimated to determine the impairment loss.
 The key assumptions for the value In use calculation are those regarding the growth rates, and expected change to selling price and direct costs during the financial year and a suitable discount rate.

-3.1.2 Estimated useful lives of property, plant and equipment and intangible assets
+3.1.2 Estimated useful lives of property, plant and equipment

-The Foundation reviews annually the estimated useful lives of property, plant and equipment and intangible assets based on factors such as business plans and strategies, expected level of usage and future technological developments.
+The Foundation reviews annually the estimated useful lives of property, plant and equipment based on factors such as business plans and strategies, expected level of usage and future technological developments.
 It is possible that future results of operations could be materially affected by changes in these estimates brought about by changes in the factors mentioned.